-Pro+ and Lite+ versions of ClaimMaster let you to generate Word document shells and emails based on the pre-configured templates.
+Pro+ and Lite+ versions of ClaimMaster let you to generate Word document shells and emails based on the pre-configured templates, such as Office Action response shells.
 ClaimMaster can populate various placeholder fields in these shell documents with the information downloaded from the USPTO/EPO, claims from the previous Office Action response, or rejections identified in the Office Action.

 To generate one or more documents using the Shell Generation Tool, please perform the following steps: